-For this purpose, Membership(s)/Chairmanship(s) of only Audit Committee, Stakeholder Relationship committee of only Listed entities have been considered.
+[#] For this purpose, Membership(s)/Chairmanship(s) of only Audit Committee, Stakeholder Relationship committee of only Listed entities have been considered.

 Name of the Director Mr. L Lakshman Date of Birth 17.07.1946 Date of Appointment 30.05.2016 Qualification BE (Mechanical) from the PSG College of Technology (graduated in 1970), University of Madras and an alumnus of London Business School, UK Nature of Expertise in Specific functional area Industrialist Profile of the Director Mr. L. Lakshman is the Executive Chairman of Rane Holdings Limited, the apex company of the Rane Group, an acknowledged leader in auto component industry.
 Under his leadership, Rane Brake Lining Limited, Rane Engine Valve Limited, Rane TRW Steering Systems Limited and Rane (Madras) Limited have won the coveted Deming Prize.
 As President of ACMA, Madras Chamber of commerce and Industry and ASSOCHAM, a federation of chambers of commerce, Mr. Lakshman has been an active member in various industry forums.
-Names of listed companies (other than DCM Ltd.) in which he holds directorship and committee membership# Directorships Rane Holdings Limited Rane Brake Lining Limited Rane (Madras) Limited Rane Engine Valve Ltd SRF Limited Chairmanship(s) of Committees of the Board Rane (Madras) Limited - Stakeholders' Relationship Committee Membership(s) of Committees of the Board Rane (Madras) Limited - Audit Committee Rane Engine Valve Ltd Audit Committee SRF Limited - Audit Committee Shareholding in the Company NIL Relationship between directors inter-se NIL
+Names of listed companies (other than DCM Ltd.) in which he holds directorship and committee membership# Directorships Rane Holdings Limited Rane Brake Lining Limited committee memorismp" Rane (Madras) Limited Rane Engine Valve Ltd SRF Limited Chairmanship(s) of Committees of the Board Rane (Madras) Limited - Stakeholders' Relationship Committee committee membership" Rane (Madras) Limited Rane Engine Valve Ltd SRF Limited Chairmanship(s) of Committees of the Board Shareholding in the Company Rane (Madras) Limited Rane Engine Valve Ltd SRF Limited Chairmanship(s) of Committees of the Board Rane (Madras) Limited - Stakeholders' Relationship Committee Membership(s) of Committees of the Board Rane (Madras) Limited - Audit Committee Rane Engine Valve Ltd Audit Committee

-For this purpose, Membership(s)/Chairmanship(s) of only Audit Committee, Stakeholder Relationship committee of only Listed entities have been considered.
+[#] For this purpose, Membership(s)/Chairmanship(s) of only Audit Committee, Stakeholder Relationship committee of only Listed entities have been considered.